codefresh-io/docs.codefresh.io/_docs/installation/gitops/git-sources.md

 Edit an existing Git Source by changing the source and destination definitions, and included/excluded files.

 >**NOTE**:
-You cannot change the name of the Git Source.
+You cannot change the name and type of the Git Source.

 1. In the Codefresh UI, on the toolbar, click the **Settings** icon.
 1. From Runtimes in the sidebar, select [GitOps Runtimes](https://g.codefresh.io/2.0/account-settings/runtimes**){:target="\_blank"}.